Wildlife Management Areas in Tennessee

 Permits

-In order to hunt or trap small game on WMAs with a "SG" after the name, individuals are required to have one of the following permits in addition to the regular hunting or trapping license.
-(The exception: Lifetime Sportsman, Sportsman License holders or youths age 6-16 who are accompanied by an adult with a valid permit).
-Annual Senior Citizen Permit (Type 167); Annual Small Game only (Type 093); 1-Day Small Game and Waterfowl (Type 092); or Annual Small Game and Waterfowl (Type 091).
+In order to hunt or trap some small game on WMAs listed in the TN Fishing and Hunting guide with a SG after the name, individuals are required to have one of the following permits in addition to the regular hunting or trapping license: Annual Senior Citizen Permit; Annual Small Game only; 1-Day Small Game and Waterfowl; or Annual Small Game and Waterfowl.
+(Lifetime Sportsman, Sportsman License holders, or youths age 6–15 who are accompanied by an adult with a valid permit are exempt from purchasing a permit.)

 Closures during big game hunts

-Closures may apply; see specific WMA listing for those closures.
+Closures may apply; see the specific WMA region above for listings of WMAs, for those closures.

-Crow may be taken on small game hunt days that coincide with the statewide crow season.
+Crows may be taken on small game hunt days that coincide with the statewide crow season

-Raccoon and opossum hunting is from sunset of the date shown to sunrise of the next day.
-Raccoon hound field trials permitted September 1 - April 30 unless prohibited.
+Raccoon and Opossum hunting is open from sunset of opening dates to sunrise of the next day.
+Raccoon dog field trials are permitted from Sept.
+1– April 30 unless prohibited.

 Field Trials

-Small game (except raccoon) and retriever field trials permitted year-round with approval of the Area Manager unless otherwise specified.
+Small game (except raccoon) and retriever field trials are permitted year-round with the approval of the area manager unless otherwise specified on individual WMAs.

 Youth Hunting Small Game On WMAs